 - Hotel accommodation before travelling, enquire about the type of meals the hotel provides.
 A buffet style meal is preferred as it offers a wide variety of options.
 Contact the accommodation in advance and ask them if they will be willing to prepare your low protein foods.
 It may be a good idea to provide them with some simple recipe ideas. - Self-catering may be an option.
 Check the cooking facilities and local supermarkets that are available.

 Label reading

 Food labels may be different in foreign countries.
 Take a dictionary to help with translation.
+Drinks abroad may not be labelled as containing aspartame.
+Look out for the E numbers, E951 and E962.

 Useful phrases